Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Warm-up exercises.
 Dynamic warm-ups prepare your body for intense physical activity by boosting your heart rate and conditioning your bones, muscles, and other connective tissues.

 • Strength exercises.
 A stronger body is less prone to injuries.
-However, to achieve this, you need to subject your body to strength exercises that gradually increase in intensity as you go along.
+However, to achieve this, you must subject your body to strength exercises that gradually increase in intensity as you go along.

 • Water and electrolytes.
-Your muscles are mostly composed of water.
-When you do intense physical training, especially outdoors, you lose water through sweating and breathing.
+Your muscles are mainly composed of water.
+When you do intense physical training outdoors, you lose water through sweating and breathing.
 Dehydration can make your muscles prone to tears and injuries.

 • Protein-rich foods.
 Protein is a key ingredient in tissue repair.
 Refuelling with protein after a workout or game is a must.